 Helen’s Pro Tip

 It’s far better to mix in a bowl rather than putting everything in a jar and shaking.
 This can take ages and if the jar is nearly full, your spices may not be well combined.

 Step Four – Transfer your shish kebab spice mix to a clean, dry jar.
 I usually use a jam funnel for this.

 Step Five – Seal tightly and store in a cool, dark place.

-Use in marinades for shish kebabs and roast meats or to flavour mayonnaise or yoghurt to make a dip.
+Use in a yoghurt marinade or as a dry rub for shish kebabs and roast meats, add to minced meat when making koftes, or to flavour mayonnaise or yoghurt to make a dip.

 Chicken kebab seasoning

 If you are mainly going to use this shish seasoning blend mainly for chicken kebabs, then I would double the quantities of turmeric and cinnamon.